 Door and canopy leaks create hissing sounds which increase with airspeed.
 A good seal should be provided by the kit manufacturer but if its not can be installed easily with common rubber door seal products.

-Most sounds produced by the engine comes from the exhaust and can be suppressed a great deal by using a good designed exhaust muffler system.
+Most noises/ sounds produced by the engine are emitted mainly by the exhaust and can be suppressed a great deal by using a good designed exhaust muffler system.
 This also reduces the aircraft sound profile as can be heard on the ground.

 When a sound wave hits a wall (aircraft engine firewall, bottom fuselage) it transmits or conducts the sound to the other side.
 Only heavy thick walls block sounds, but in aircraft this is not practical.
-We need therefore a way to mimic the sound reduction characteristics of a thick wall.
+We need therefore a way to mimic the sound reduction characteristics of a thick wall but then in a small and light weight form factor.

 A special foam is used to dampen sounds and stop the vibration of the airframe structure.
 It acts to absorb and dissipate sound energy and is usually made of polyurethane foam with an aluminum foil on one side and strong adhesive on the other side.
 This permits quick and easy installation as the material can be cut with a sharp knife or fine hacksaw.